SSH session manager for your Mac · Works with altergo

 Click to copy · Then run rover in your terminal

-Dispatch is the desktop cockpit for your AI coding agents — Claude, Codex, Gemini, Copilot — running in one place. altergo is the runtime underneath that keeps every account and session alive across restarts.
+altergo is the runtime underneath that keeps every account and session alive across restarts.
 Rover is the pocket terminal: SSH from your phone to your Mac and check, launch, or kill any agent in two keystrokes.
-One stack, three surfaces: altergo runs it, Dispatch oversees it, Rover reaches it.

 All four agents.
 The same project state.